Tools for Tracking Red Tides

 Collaboration for Prediction of Red Tides

-In this collaboration, scientists at USF insert FWC bloom data into the West Florida Shelf Regional Ocean Modeling System to create three-day forecasts of ongoing Karenia brevis blooms.
+In this collaboration, scientists at USF insert FWC bloom data into the West Florida Shelf Regional Ocean Modeling System to create four-day forecasts of ongoing Karenia brevis blooms.

 USF Optical Oceanography Laboratory